Vamsikrishn05/asr-evaluation/README.md

 ASR Evaluation Task – SPIRE Lab IISc

-This repository contains my implementation for evaluating two Automatic Speech Recognition (ASR) outputs and analyzing their performance using Word Error Rate (WER) and Character Error Rate (CER), along with audio visualization.
+This repository contains my implementation for evaluating two Automatic Speech Recognition (ASR) outputs using Word Error Rate (WER) and Character Error Rate (CER), along with audio signal visualization.

 1. How the Code Works
-    evaluate_asr.py
+1.1 evaluate_asr.py

-This script:
+This script performs the ASR evaluation:

-✔ Reads the provided TSV files containing:
+Reads TSV files containing start time, end time, ASR output, and reference transcript.

-start time

-end time

-ASR output

-reference transcript

-✔ Normalizes text (lowercasing and trimming).
+Normalizes text (lowercasing and trimming).

-✔ Computes sentence-level WER and CER.
+Computes sentence-level WER and CER using the jiwer library.

-✔ Computes corpus-level WER and CER.
+Computes overall corpus-level WER and CER.

-✔ Saves detailed evaluation results in CSV files.
+Saves results into CSV files (asr1_results.csv, asr2_results.csv).

-✔ Prints summary scores for comparison.
+Prints summary WER/CER values for performance comparison.

-Internally, it uses the jiwer library to align the reference and hypothesis sequences and measure substitutions, deletions, and insertions to compute error rates.

- audio_visualize.py
+1.2 audio_visualize.py

-This script:
+This script processes the audio file:

-✔ Loads the audio file
+Loads the waveform using librosa.

-✔ Displays:
+Displays:

-waveform

-spectrogram (time-frequency plot)
+Waveform plot

+Spectrogram (time–frequency representation)

 RMS energy curve

-These plots show:

-Speech structure

-Pause regions

-Energy variations

-Possible regions where recognition difficulty may occur

-They support the interpretation of ASR behavior relative to acoustic variation.
+These visualizations provide insight into the acoustic properties of speech, energy variations, pause regions, and speech articulation.

 2. Instructions to Run
- Install requirements
+Install required libraries
 pip install pandas jiwer librosa matplotlib numpy

 Run ASR evaluation
 python evaluate_asr.py

-This will:

-✔ compute sentence-level and overall WER/CER
-✔ generate output files:

-asr1_results.csv

-asr2_results.csv

-✔ print summary accuracy for both systems
+This command evaluates both ASR outputs, generates CSV result files, and prints summary accuracy metrics.

 Run audio visualization
 python audio_visualize.py

-This will open three plots:

-waveform

-spectrogram

-RMS energy curve

-You can just screenshot these and include them in the report, if you like.
+This command displays waveform, spectrogram, and RMS plots.
+Screenshots can be used in the written report.

- 3. Explanation of WER & CER
+3. Explanation of WER and CER
 Word Error Rate (WER)

-Measures the difference between ASR output and reference at the word level.
+WER measures the difference between the ASR output and reference transcript at word level.

 Formula:

-WER = (Substitutions + Deletions + Insertions) / Total words
+WER = (Substitutions + Deletions + Insertions) / Total reference words

-Lower WER = better recognition accuracy.
+A lower WER indicates better transcription accuracy.

 Character Error Rate (CER)

-Like WER, but computed at the character level.
+CER is similar to WER but computed at character level.
-Useful for finer text mismatch analysis.
+It highlights finer errors such as missing letters or incorrect spellings.

-Both metrics are calculated using the jiwer functions in Python.
+Both metrics are computed using alignment-based comparison through the jiwer library.

- 4. Analysis of Results — Which ASR Performed Better?
+4. Analysis of Results

 After running the evaluation:

 System	WER	CER
-ASR1	~0.27	~0.13
-ASR2	~0.47	~0.22
+ASR1	≈ 0.27	≈ 0.13
+ASR2	≈ 0.47	≈ 0.22

+Observations:

-✔ ASR1 has lower WER and CER, meaning fewer mistakes
+ASR1 has significantly lower WER and CER values.

-✔ ASR2 shows more word deletions, substitutions, and insertions
+ASR2 makes more substitutions, deletions, and insertions, leading to greater deviation from the reference transcript.

- Why is ASR1 better?

-Its output stays closer to the human reference

-Fewer word-level and spelling-level distortions

-More stable alignment with spoken content
+ASR1 maintains contextual accuracy better and aligns more closely with spoken content.

-➡ Conclusion:
+Conclusion:

-ASR1 performs significantly better than ASR2 for this dataset.
+ASR1 performs better than ASR2 for this dataset and is the more reliable system in this comparison.

- 5. Files in This Repository
+5. Repository Contents

 evaluate_asr.py